FOR

 END FOR;

 prints each value of Monthly sales.
-Mth will have been defined somewhere, preferably as a Smallint field: if Jazz can’t find a suitable definition it will create one.
+Mth will have been defined somewhere, preferably as a SMALLINT field: if Jazz can’t find a suitable definition it will create one.
+A number of pre-defined fields like IX1 are defined for you in JZ2, allowing you to simply refer to them.

-It is helpful to think of there being several formats for a FOR statement: FOR INDEX, FOR TABLE, and FOR EACH.
-The keywords INDEX, TABLE, and EACH are optional **, with Jazz working out which kind of statement based on the type of the variable: -
+It is helpful to think of there being several formats for a FOR statement: FOR INDEX, FOR TABLE, FOR EACH, FOR WHILE, and FOR UNTIL.
+The keywords INDEX, TABLE, and EACH are optional **, with Jazz working out which kind of statement based on the type of the initial variable: -

 a.
 If the variable has a CODES option, then this is a FOR EACH statement